 13. Canned corn -Canned vegetables are very inexpensive.
 The corn is yummy, and no sugar added (compared to a different brand that I saw elsewhere, which contained sugar!!
 What in the world???)
 ALDI’s corn is a clean product.
 I did not care for the canned green beans though.
 They were much too thick around and very seedy.
 I haven’t tried the other canned veggies, we use mostly frozen.
 I just saw recently that they have cheap frozen veggies, so I’ll have to buy some and see how they are.

 14. Macaroni and Cheese: Dirt cheap!
-There are two brands, and several different styles.
-My son, who is the Mac ‘n Cheese King of our neighborhood, tried the one without synthetic colors, and was so surprised when it turned out that this brand was not only “just as good” as Kraft, but actually much better!
+There are several different styles and now even organic ones without the additives or synthetics colors.
+My son, who is the Mac ‘n Cheese King of our neighborhood, tried the one pictured below, only available at certain times and also without synthetic colors, and he was so surprised when it turned out that this brand was not only “just as good” as Kraft, but actually much better!
 I tasted it too, and was impressed!
 The noodles were the normal, big macaroni size, and the cheese tasted more “real.”
-We also tried the other brand, which was more like Kraft and only so-so.
-My son, the king, wants the first brand he tasted from now on, no more Kraft.
-Picture below:
+My son, the king, wants the this kind from now on, whenever available.

 15. Breads: There is especially one loaf that we really enjoy; 100% whole wheat, pictured below.
 It’s like the “fancy,” more expensive breads in the supermarket bread isles, that have more substance and are usually of better quality than your ordinary whole wheat bread.
 Only this ALDI bread is very inexpensive and of great quality ingredient-wise as far as I can tell.
 No corn syrup.
 Here’s the picture: